vosaul/status.im/README.md

 2. In `source/_data/sidebars.yml` add the appropriate text to the appropriate place.
 3. In `themes/navy/languages/en.yml` edit the sidebars section to make sure that your new text in `sidebars.yml` is rendered correctly.

+## Testing locally

+Make sure you have node.js installed first.

+1. Open Terminal and navigate to the project root directory,
+2. Run `npm install`,
+3. Run `npm run build`,
+4. Go to `public/` directory,
+5. Start a simple HTTP server serving files, for example: `python -m SimpleHTTPServer 8000`,
+6. Open http://localhost:8000 in a browser.